-Oil boilers are a common solution for whole home heating where natural gas isn’t available.
+Oil boilers are a common solution for whole home heating where natural gas is not available.
+A replacement oil boiler price could range from an average cost of $3,800 to $7,500.
 They work well in small and large homes and come with some serious benefits compared to other heating sources.

 How an Oil Boiler Works